iArcanic/iss-cw/docs/report/iss-report.md

     return private_key, public_key
 ```

-**NOTE**: for more detail on the full code implementation see [4.3.2.2](#4322-rsa_key_managerpy).

 ### 2.2.2 Key storage

 #### 2.2.2.1 AES

-To store the AES symmetric key, it needs to be stored under the corresponding user.
-This ensures a unique key for each user and can be accessed system-wide by the multiple clinic services, so that it can be consistent.
+Each user will have a corresponding symmetric AES key for cryptographic operations.
+This needs to be access system wide across the multiple clinic services, ensuring that the key is consistent and not corrupted.

+- **`user_id`**: ID of the user to store the AES key under.
+- **`key`**: the actual AES key to be stored.

 ```python
 def store_aes_key(user_id, key)
 ```

-Using a simple `try` `catch` block, a file open operation is attempted in order to capture all the existing keys from the file.
-If not found, then it defaults the `json_data` variable to an empty JSON collection.
+The data from the AES HSM (Hardware Security Module) is first initially retrieved.

 ```python
 try: